llaske/sugarizer/docs/tutorial/VueJS/tutorial.md

-# Create your own activity using Vanilla JavaScript
+# Create your own activity using Vue.js

-With Sugarizer, it's easy to create your own activity with a bunch of HTML and JavaScript.
+With Sugarizer, it's easy to create your own activity using inline Vue.js.
 In the following tutorial, you will learn from scratch how to create a full-featured activity named "Pawn".

 ![](../images/tutorial_teaser.png)